Image source: Shutterstock/Cryptographer

 Greater sensitivity and specificity when detecting target analytes in small volumes overcomes several challenges encountered when using traditional POCT techniquesAmit Saha

 Miniaturisation in chip technology, microfluidics and new biosensors have heralded the design of new systems for POCT.
 Lab-on-a-chip technology is one of the main drivers of POCT, especially in infectious disease diagnosis.
-This technology means various bioassays, such as microbiological culture, polymerase chain reaction (PCR) and enzyme-linked immunosorbent assay (ELISA), can now be used at the point of care.
+This technology means various bioassays, such as microbiological culture, polymerase chain reaction (PCR) and enzyme-linked immunosorbent assays (ELISA), can now be used at the point of care.

 Similarly, emerging microfluidic technologies include a set of miniaturised components allowing chemical or biological samples to be analysed at the microscopic level.
 Microfluidic-based POCT devices are widely used in molecular biology as well as in chemical and biochemical analysis.
 They enable detection and fluid regulation in a single unit.
 ‘Greater sensitivity and specificity when detecting target analytes in small volumes overcomes several challenges encountered when using traditional POCT techniques,’ Saha said.
 POCT currently centres around two technologies: lateral flow assay (LFA) and nucleic acid amplification.
 The first is used in pregnancy testing; testing for HIV, herpes simplex virus, hepatitis, infectious diseases (Ebola, dengue, malaria, Zika virus) and respiratory infections; and for diagnosis and prognosis in conditions such as cancer, by identifying specific biomarkers.
-The second, much more sensitive and specific, is based on polymerase chain reactions (PCR) on a chip and isothermal amplification.
+The second, much more sensitive and specific, is based on PCR on a chip and isothermal amplification.
 Nucleic acid amplification can be used to detect a whole array of infectious diseases, such as Mycoplasma pneumonia, Bordetella pertussis, Legionella pneumonia, Influenza A virus, SARS, Legionella, Aspergillus, West Nile Virus and, now, SARS-CoV-2.

 A seventh format joins POCT